j9d3it/j9d3it.github.io/_posts/2021-03-24-restaurant-of-mistaken-orders.md

 The original Japanese is on the left, and my translation is on the right.

 This article was chosen for [INSP Best of 2021](https://mailchi.mp/insp/insp-news-service-highlights-special-edition-4844246).
+It was subsequently [published in French](https://itinerairekiosk.milibris.com/l-itineraire/l-itineraire/2022-01-15) in the Quebec street paper L'Itinéraire.
+Click the button labeled "En lire plus" and scroll down to see the beginning of the article (titled LE RESTO DES COMMANDES ERRONÉES).

 <table>
 <tr>